Beam Particle Identification and Tagging of Incompletely Stripped Heavy Beams with HEIST

 \subsection{MCP}

 The timing detector was based on a thin emitting foil, 0.5 $\mu$m polypropylene, placed along the path of the beam with an MCP readout.
-Removing the MCPs themselves from the beam avoids unnecessary degradation of the beam emmitence and they can operate at a rate exceeding 1 MHz without damage.
+These MCPs provide excellent timing resolution and can operate at a rate exceeding 1 MHz without damage.
 Using thin foils avoids unnecessary degradation of the beam emmittance.

 The design of both MCP timing detectors is similar to that described in Refs. \cite{wiggins2017development, wiza1979microchannel}.
 Fig. \ref{fig:MCPschematic} illustrates the design and operating principles of this MCP timing detector.
 When a beam particle passes through the thin foil, electrons are released by ionizing atoms which are accelerated away from the foil by a static electric field.
 The trajectories of the electrons are bent by electric and magnetic fields through an angle of $180^\circ$ so that they hit a stack of 40 mm diameter MCP electron amplifiers produced by Photonis.
 The two MCPs in the stack are arranged front to back in a chevron configuration to multiply the primary ionization electrons by a gain factor of approximately $10^6$.
 The amplified charges are collected onto an anode plate located behind the MCP.
 The multiplication process in the MCP is fast, and the corresponding signals have a rise time of about 3 ns.